ubsicap/usfm/docs/peripherals/back.rst

 The following back matter content should each be created within their own book file.

 .. _usfm-book_CNC:
-.. index:: concordance, book (CNC)
+.. index:: concordance, book; \id CNC

 Concordance
 ^^^^^^^^^^^